mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-object-1-0-0.md

 The syntax and construction of a "DID Object" Identifier and its associated DID Document ensure that no Personally Identifiable Information (PII) is exposed by these constructs.

-Implementers (architects, developers, testers, and operators) need to be aware of the privacy implications of the underlying tools and technologies used to develop agents, services, and libraries for the Trusted Digital Web that, that in turn, leverage the "DID Object" Method specification.
+Implementers (architects, developers, testers, and operators) need to be aware of the privacy implications of the underlying tools and technologies used to develop agents, services, and libraries for the Trusted Digital Web that, that in turn, leverage the "DID Object" Method Namespace Specification.

 More importantly, Implementers need to be highly aware of the types of Fully Decentralized Objects they are managing and processing on the Trusted Digital Web.
 For exammple, the privacy implications of processing an NFT for a kiss are significantly different from an international SWIFT-like monetary transfer.